williamouyang/okta.github.io/docs/resources/users.md

 Activates a user.
 This operation can only be performed on users with a **STAGED** `status`.
 Activation of a user is an asynchronous operation.
 The user will have the `transitioningToStatus` property with a value of **ACTIVE** during activation to indicate that the user hasn't completed the asynchronous operation.
 The user will have a `status` of **ACTIVE** when the activation process is complete.

-*Note: Users that do not have a password must complete the welcome flow by visiting the activation link to complete the transition to __ACTIVE__ status.*
+> Users that do not have a password must complete the welcome flow by visiting the activation link to complete the transition to __ACTIVE__ status.

 ##### Request Parameters